 This ban was also extended to the surrounding towns that shared the city’s municipal sewage system.

 But this ban did not last more than a month.
-The city’s municipality cancelled it just after a month of announcing the ban.
+The city’s municipality canceled it just after a month of announcing the ban.

 Are Garbage Disposals Required by Code in America?

-The New York Septic Code considers garbage disposals an unnecessary burden when estimating the pressure exerted on a septic tank.
-Hence, they are not really required by the code of America.
+The New York Septic Code considers garbage disposals unnecessary when estimating the pressure exerted on a septic tank.
+Hence, they are not required by the Code of America.

 And for these reasons, the septic tank needs to be pumped more than it would otherwise require.
 This additional stress on septic tanks reduces their lifespan as well.